 AERIS Airway™

-The AERIS Airway is a transformative device designed to address the inherent challenges of O2 delivery and CO2 monitoring during I.V. sedation.
+The AERIS Airway is a transformative device designed to address the inherent challenges of O2 delivery and CO2 monitoring during I.V. sedation, TIVA, and post deep extubation.

 CURRENT I.V.
 SEDATION